opencui/opendu/README.md

 # LUG (language understanding and generation)

-For now, LUG is an open source implementation of retrieval augmented generation based unction calling API that is designed for dialog understanding in chatbot development and tool-using agent development.
+LUG is an open source implementation of retrieval augmented generation based function calling API that is designed both for dialog understanding in chatbot development and tool-using agent development.

-It is designed to be used with any LLMs with provided finetune script for both embedding model and generation model.
+It can be used with any LLMs with provided finetune script for both embedding model and generation model.
-We will also make efficient inference possible based on excellent project like llama.cpp, vllm, for example.
+Efficient inference is possible using excellent project like llama.cpp, vllm.
 With open sourced LLM, you can privately deploy the entire function calling API solution anywhere you want.

-There are couple basic goals for this repo:
+There are couple basic goals for this project:
 1. It should use the same return as OpenAI function calling API.
 2. It can be instructed by OpenAPI function specifications.
 3. It should be easy to fix understanding issues, with exemplars defined in OpenCUI format.
 4. It should be easy to utilize the external entity recognizer for slot filling.

-## What signal do you use to define conversion?
+## What signal can be used to define conversion?
-Ralug takes three kind of different signal to shape how conversion is done:
+LUG takes three kind of different signal to shape how conversion is done:
 1. Function specification, particular [OpenAPI](https://spec.openapis.org/oas/latest.html)/[OpenAI](https://platform.openai.com/docs/api-reference/chat/create#chat/create-functions) function specification.
 2. Function exemplar, the utterance template that is associated with function.
 3. Entity recognizer for the slots.